UKPLab/BrokerIO/docs/source/broker/client.rst

 * ``assign``: Assign a role to a user (with the user's public key).

-Models
+Skills
 ------

-The model submenu contains the following commands:
+The skill submenu contains the following commands:

 * ``-h`` or ``--help``: Show the help message.
-* ``list``: List all available models.
+* ``list``: List all available skills.